Watermark-based Attribution of AI-Generated Content: Introduction

-We empirically evaluate our method on non-AI-generated images from three standard image benchmark datasets and AI-generated images produced by three GenAI models: Stable Diffusion, Midjourney, and DALL-E. For watermarking, we use HiDDeN~\cite{zhu2018hidden}, which is the basis for modern learning-based watermarking technique.
+In the second step of our solution, we select watermarks for users to maximize the lower bounds of TDR and TAR, thereby optimizing TDR and TAR.
+Based on the analytical forms of these lower bounds, this optimization simplifies to selecting the most dissimilar watermarks for users.
+Formally, we define the \emph{watermark selection problem}, which seeks to assign a watermark to a new user by minimizing the maximum similarity between the new watermark and those of existing users.
+Specifically, we adapt the \emph{bounded search tree algorithm}~\citep{gramm2003fixed}, an albeit inefficient and exact solution for the well-known \emph{farthest string problem}~\citep{lanctot2003distinguishing}, into an efficient approximate algorithm for watermark selection.
+We empirically evaluate our method on non-AI-generated images from three standard image benchmark datasets and AI-generated images produced by three GenAI models: Stable Diffusion, Midjourney, and DALL-E. For watermarking methods, we use HiDDeN~\citep{zhu2018hidden}, StegaStamp~\citep{tancik2020stegastamp}, and PRC~\citep{gunnundetectable}.
 Our results show that detection and attribution are highly accurate, with TDR and TAR close to 1 and FDR near 0, when AI-generated images are not post-processed, even for GenAI services with a large user base (e.g., 100 million users).
-Performance remains high under common post-processing operations such as JPEG compression, Gaussian blur, and brightness/contrast adjustments.
-Additionally, adversarial post-processing~\cite{jiang2023evading} with a limited number of queries to the detection API significantly degrades image quality to evade detection and attribution.
-Furthermore, our watermark selection algorithm outperforms baseline methods, and we show that our approach is also applicable to AI-generated text.
+Performance remains high under post-processing operations such as JPEG compression.
+Additionally, adversarial post-processing~\citep{jiang2023evading} with a limited number of queries to the detection API significantly degrades image quality to evade detection and attribution.
+Furthermore, our watermark selection algorithm outperforms baseline methods.

-To summarize, our contributions are as follows: \begin{itemize} \item We conduct the \emph{first} systematic study on watermark-based, user-level attribution of AI-generated content. \item We formally quantify the behavior of watermarking, based on which we provide a theoretical analysis of detection and attribution performance for any given set of user watermarks. \item Building on our theoretical insights, we formulate watermark selection as an optimization problem and develop an efficient approximate solution. \item We evaluate our method across various scenarios. \end{itemize}